 J.J.
-Rydberg is the horse training and management program manager.
+Rydberg is the former horse training and management program manager at Lamar.
 Before joining Lamar he, like the rest of the faculty, was a professional trainer and also an AQHA world champion tie-down roper and professional cowboy.

-“Our training program is one of the original programs in the country,” J.J. says.
+“Our training program is one of the original programs in the country,” J.J. told the Journal.
 “It’s all hands-on, and we spend a lot of time riding.
 By the time (students) graduate, they’ll have started at least three colts and trained another.
 Students are here on campus for three semesters, and then they’re on an internship with a professional trainer anywhere in the U.S. for a semester.”

 One of the greatest advantages of going to a college to learn horsemanship is that students obtain a degree.

-The Lamar program boasts graduates such as reining horse trainer Dell Hendricks.
-But as with all college courses, only some graduates will pursue careers in the course they studied.
+Reining and reined cow horse horse trainer Dell Hendricks is a graduate of the Lamar Community College program.
+As with all college courses, only some graduates will pursue careers in the course they studied.

 “Fifty percent of people decide they don’t want to be a trainer after they get in the real world and see how much work it is, but the other 50 percent stay with it,” J.J. says.

 One man who sees both sides of the issue is Kevin Meyer, a former head trainer and manager of the horse division at Wagonhound Land & Livestock who is now with Mantz Creek Horses in Laramie, Wyoming.
 Kevin is also on the advisory board for the equine science programs at Laramie County Community College in Laramie, Wyoming, and Colorado State University in Fort Collins, Colorado.